-How to restore your Mac from a backup
+After disaster strikes, follow these steps to restore your Mac

 How to restore your Mac from a cloud backup

-If you use a cloud-based backup service, like Backblaze or CrashPlan, you can download missing data so you can restore you Mac.
+If you use a cloud-based backup service, like Backblaze or CrashPlan, you can download missing data to restore your Mac.

 Each cloud-based backup service is different.
-All of them will require that you download a backup from their remote servers, though - unless the service offers to send you a physical hard drive that you can use as a backup (Backblaze offers this feature).
+All of them will require that you download a backup from their remote servers, though — unless the service offers to send you a physical hard drive that you can use as a backup (Backblaze provides this feature).

 Most programs will have a Restore files tool right in the user interface.
-You can launch the remote app on your Mac, or visit the company's website.
+You can launch the remote app on your Mac or visit the company's website.

 You can then select the files and folders you want to restore from your backup menu.

-Because you either have to download files from the Internet, or send away for a physical copy, I only recommend using a cloud-based backup service to restore your Mac if you don't already have a local backup on hand.
-It is very time consuming and less efficient than restoring directly from an external hard drive you have sitting right on your desk.
+Because you either have to download files from the Internet or send them away for a physical copy, I only recommend using a cloud-based backup service to restore your Mac if you don't already have a local backup on hand.
+It is very time-consuming and less efficient than restoring directly from an external hard drive you have sitting right on your desk.